MCP Server Quick Start Tutorial

 Audience

-The steps in the Quick Start guide assume you are familiar with the SnapLogic platform, its features and interfaces, and components.
+These steps assume you are familiar with the SnapLogic platform, its features and interfaces, and components.

 Prerequisites

-- Before you begin, ensure your SnapLogic organization is subscribed to the MCP Server feature and the MCP Server Snap Pack.
+- Your SnapLogic organization must be subscribed to the MCP Server feature and the MCP Server Snap Pack.
 If you do not see MCP-related Snaps or dialog options in your environment, contact your SnapLogic CSM to enable this functionality.

 - Your SnapLogic environment must have a load balancer configured for your Snaplex.
 See MCP Server Setup for infrastructure requirements.